Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Obscurantist- a person who is deliberately vague or witholding information.
 Person practicing ambiguity.

-Obstinate- firm, headstrong, immovable, stubborn, unyielding, determined, adamant, tenacious.
+Obstinate- firm, headstrong, immovable, stubborn, unyielding, determined, adamant, relentless, meticulous, tenacious, unstoppable.

 Ominous- Having the significance of an omen.
-Portending (portentous) evil or harm; foreboding (fore-telling, notion, or inner feeling); threatening; inauspicious, portent.
+Portending (portentous) evil or harm; foreboding (fore-telling, notion, or inner feeling); threatening; inauspicious, portent, bode.

 Ontology- the branch of metaphysics that deals with the nature of being and existence.
 From the Greek word 'Ontos,' 'To Be.'